Code-Institute-Submissions/Milestone-14/README.md

 I would like to create character sheets that users can download attached to the end of each character card within the carousel, rather than linking users to the character wiki (an external site).
 I would also like to implement an interactive timeline/ record of Mighty Nein victories, so that users can get a feel of the group's achievements thus far.
-I would like to refine the parallax scrolling effect, to make it more visually appealing.
+I would like to reinstate the parallax scrolling effect, with separate layers, to create perspective and a feeling of adventure.

 Technologies Used

 1. Bootstrap - framework
 2. JQuery - this project uses Jquery to both simplify the DOM manipulation, and originally to allow the active scrolling status of the character carousel, though this was later replaced by Flickity's framework.
 3. Popper.js - as above
-4. Fontawesome
+4. Fontawesome - for social media symbols
-5. CSS3 Compass
+5.
 6. SCSS/SASS
 7. Flickity (https://flickity.metafizzy.co/) - library/ framework - used for responsive carousel, with multi-cell display